-Counties support the development and implementation of a statewide "proactive" California business retention strategy, led by the Governor's Office of Business and Economic Development (GO-Biz).
-We encourage partnerships with local economic development organizations.

-Counties support the development and execution of a statewide, consistent and balanced message campaign that presents the true business climate in California.

-Counties support efforts to encourage alternative energy solutions to be instituted in businesses and residences.

-Counties support the right to implement Property Assessed Clean Energy (PACE) programs and establish property assessment liens for energy conservation and renewable energy investments.
+- Counties support the development and implementation of a statewide "proactive" California business retention strategy, led by the California Business, Transportation and Housing Agency in partnership with local economic development organizations, including support of legislation that would provide funding for this effort through emergency legislation. - Counties support the development and execution of a statewide, consistent and balanced message campaign that presents the true business climate in California. - Counties support efforts to encourage alternative energy solutions to be instituted in businesses and residences. - Counties support the right to implement Property Assessed Clean Energy (PACE) programs and establish property assessment liens for energy conservation and renewable energy investments.
 PACE programs create jobs, stimulate business growth, reduce greenhouse gas emissions and add lasting value to residential and commercial properties without increasing risks of mortgage defaults.